ashishnegi/be_autonomous/Architecture.md

 6) User using it to track : future or current.
 7) Report generation.
 8) Collapse button as part of "header" of Quadrant activity list.
+9) How and where to store the data.
+10) Mobile app.
+11) Deploy on heroku.

 # Implementation:
 ~Done: 1) tell elm-mdl ...
 Not required.